AqwamCreates/DataPredict-Neural/docs/Tutorials/SpatialDimensionKernelAndStride.md

 * Pooling blocks

-In this tutorial, I will further explain what does the "spatial" mean and how these spatial function blocks affects the dimension size array of an input tensor.
+In this tutorial, I will further explain what does the "spatial" mean and how these spatial function blocks affects the dimension size array of any input tensors and output tensors.

 ## The Spatial Dimension